 If you are going to get good at something it be better be something worth getting good at.
 You only have one shot to do something significant with your life after all.
-We’ll focus on the attributes that professionals have that enable them to live a meaningful life.
+We’ll focus on the attributes that the specialist in various fields has that enable them to live a meaningful life.

 They may be people that you look up to and feel like you can never be like them; because they seem to be on a planet of their own.
 They are human beings like you and me.
 You can learn what they have learned and apply it to your life and achieve similar results.

 Have you ever attempted doing something for which you had no real interest in doing?
 I bet you have and I suspect that it wasn’t a pleasant experience.